jackarnold84/resortology/README.md

 ### Database:

-The app uses a MySQL databased hosted by Google Cloud Platform.
+The app uses a MySQL database hosted on Google Cloud Platform.